DavesThinkTank/Flash-Gordon-2024/README.md

 - Slam switch: The slam switch is located on the inside of the game door.
 It can be used to end a self-test session without going through all the tests.
 See the manual for more information.

 ### Version History
+### Version 2024.12 by Dave's Think Tank

+Additions and changes in this version:

+- When the solenoid test identifies a switch set off by vibration, it will also note the time in milliseconds between the solenoid firing and the switch activating.
+- When you defeat Ming and are informed, "You've saved your Earth", you will also receive this same message again when the game ends, no matter what your score (PersonalGoalOn must be set to true)
+- Placed a break between multiple bonus countdowns, and between mini and super bonus countdowns, at end of ball.

+Bug Fixes:

+- Fixed Debugger() to continue game after hitting the game credit button, but discontinue displaying switches for as long as the button is held.
+- If skill shot ended by hitting something on playfield, bonus points would not show until another bonus target was hit.
+Fixed.
+- "You've saved your Earth" was not always playing when Ming was defeated.
+Added a sound stop code, and 10 ms delay.
+Seems to work now.
+- Cleaned up old unused code.
+Removed old CPC (coins per credit) code from SelfTestAndAudit, replaced long ago with DIP switch controls.

 ### Version 2024.11 by Dave's Think Tank

 Additions and changes in this version: